Supporting Native American and Alaska Native Mental Health

 This page is regularly updated with new resources and information.

-The list below contains a variety of mental health resources for the Native American and Alaska Native community, and for more information on culturally competent care, visit NAMI’s page about the Indigenous community and mental health.
+The list below contains a variety of mental health resources for the Native American and Alaska Native communities.
+For more information on culturally competent care, visit NAMI’s page about the Indigenous community and mental health.

 HELPFUL RESOURCES